-Psst—I’ve got a secret.
-In such a way I felt strolling around the Canal Saint-Martin, a 19th century waterway quietly transformed from a Napoleon-era industrial channel into the most happening and trendy hood of Paris.
+Psst – I’ve got a secret, That’s how you feel strolling around the Canal Saint-Martin, a 19th century waterway transformed from a Napoleon-era industrial channel into the most happening and trendy hood of Paris.

-Far away from the city center is a charming universe where today’s true Paris happens, completely off the tourist radar.
+Far away from the city center its a charming universe completely off the tourist radar.
 You will not find kitschy shops with miniatures of the Eiffel Tower there.
 Instead of that can will feel the smell of fresh bread, which brings you to pure Parisian bakery like on the photo below.

 For the first time this secret part of Paris showed to me long time ago one friend who knows all the secret addresses of Paris and has motor, the best transport in the Parisian traffic jams.
 We spent the whole afternoon in Le Comptoir General, one of the strangest places I’ve ever seen in a life.